top of page

 “The gallery from the front is quite institutional looking, and can be a bit daunting for people who have never been before.
 People assume that it’s part of the uni or the hospital and you can’t go in.”

 Breaking down barriers to accessing cultural and creative opportunities is key to Afrocats’ work.
-Magdalen, founder and CEO has her own story of culture shock and dealing with the challenges of life in a new country so is uniquely placed to work with organisations looking to open their spaces up to people who have experienced migration.
+Magdalen, and founder and CEO has her own story of culture shock and dealing with the challenges of life in a new country so is uniquely placed to work with organisations looking to open their spaces up to people who have experienced migration.

 “We had lots of chats with Magdalen about what we could do and when.
 We don’t necessarily have the expertise or the connections that Magdalen has built up.
 It makes sense that rather than build something ourselves, we work in partnership with Afrocats to introduce new visitors to the gallery.”